tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

 Xuixo, a 6-track EP released on the xenharmonic label [split-notes](http://split-notes.com/) is the first studio EP by Relyt R, the alias I created for microtonal algorave.
 Relyt R is a focused split from my other algorave work as [R Tyler](https://instagram.com/1000instamilligrams).
 The Xuixo EP features algorithmic and machine learning enabled techno and dance music using non-Western tunings.
   19-, 21-, and 33-tone equal temperaments were chosen to synthesize alien harmonies and melodies with notes exterior to the common 12.

 My motivation for incorporating live-coding, machine learning, techno, and xenharmonic scales is to imagine how music in the future may exist--with a radically different sonic palette.
 The intention behind Xuixo EP was to use this set of digital tools and custom code bases to evoke wonder about an algorithmic future.
-Perhaps the future will be alien and dystopian.
+Perhaps our future will be alien and dystopian.
 If so, a fast, brutal, and bizarre xenharmonic techno soundtrack would be fitting.

 ### Track Highlights

 I'm going to highlight code and methodology behind three tracks, starting with the opener "Nondegenerate", then "Three", and then "10 Megakelvin".
-"Nondegenerate" will be the longest description as I'd like to explain the microtonal setup used throughout my album.
+"Nondegenerate" will be the longest description as I'd like to explain the microtonal setup used throughout the album.

 #### "Nondegenerate" (33 EDO)